-(which is interesting because there's only one "black" character in it, whose lingering presence is a prime example of this trope)
+Good examples include V for Vendetta and Pirates of the Caribbean (which is interesting because there's only one "black" character in it, whose lingering presence is a prime example of this trope)

 Right now, the trope is being diluted by non-examples.
-Will need help to fix up (I'll alter the description a bit to make it more coherent; the rest is up to Wiki Magic
+Will need help to fix up (I'll alter the description a bit to make it more coherent; the rest is up to Wiki Magic)

-And it might not hurt to change the title to something like Black Vs Gray Morality
+And it might not hurt to change the title to something like Black Vs Gray Morality.

 Ichigo & Co. are undoubtedly the good guys, so it can't be an example of this trope.